 14- To test, it is better to place our two fingers on the screen and move them away from each other.
 In other words, drag and drop but using your fingers and touching.
 By doing this, we will see that the image gets bigger.

 15- Then, we do the opposite operation again.
 As we move our fingers away from each other, the image becomes smaller.

 What is an Emulator?

-In fact, the Emulator allows you to use the virtual device virtually without having to buy and own it.
+The Emulator allows you to use the virtual device virtually without buying and owning it.
 Android operating system also provides the ability for users to use devices virtually using the Emulator.

-Be deaf to be able to take a snapshot, you must enable the snapshot option when creating an AVD.
+Be deaf to take a snapshot, and you must enable the snapshot option when creating an AVD.

-Note that the first time you want to open the emulator, the screen is vertical, but if you want to change the direction, you can use Ctrl + F11.
+The first time you want to open the Emulator, the screen is vertical, but if you want to change the direction, you can use Ctrl + F11.

 In addition to the emulator change direction settings, there are other settings that you can use.
 Other emulator settings are as follows: